/*replace exisiting header phone area with number between a tags*/

 Staying Safe When Riding a New York City Escalator

 While exercising precautions can’t prevent all escalator accidents from occurring, it’s still crucial to practice safety no matter how old you are.
 If you’re riding an escalator, secure any loose clothing or shoelaces before you board.
 Make sure your feet are in the center of the step and hold on to the handrail securely.
 In addition, you should never ride an escalator with footwear that could pose a danger, a cane, a baby carriage, or packages.

 Contact a New York City Escalator Accident Attorney

 If you suffered from injuries or lost a loved one in a New York City escalator accident, you should immediately contact an attorney.
 It's important to be aware that there are statutes of limitation to file a lawsuit and shorter ones to file an action against a municipality.
 An experienced New York escalator accident attorney can help protect your legal rights and recover maximum compensation for your injuries, medical expenses, and lost wages.

 The Popick Law Firm has over thirty years of experience obtaining compensation for victims of personal injury and escalator accidents in New York City.
-Located in Flushing, Queens, The Popick Law Firm handles Queens escalator accidents and personal injury cases and those that occurred in Brooklyn, Manhattan, the Bronx, and Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles Queens escalator accidents and personal injury cases and those that occurred in Brooklyn, Manhattan, the Bronx, and Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.